How to Make DIY Wooden Drawer Pulls with Dowel Rods and Plumbing Tees

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.
 View my full disclosure policy.

-These are not solid wooden handles because I really wanted some metal accents as well to go with my existing kitchen knobs.
+These are not solid wooden handles because I really wanted some metal accents as well to go with my existing kitchen cabinet knobs.

 Materials used to make the wooden drawer pulls